swirlai/swirl-search/docs/Developer-Reference.md

 * Normalizes the query executed by this SearchProvider vs. all the other queries in the set - this is reflected in the `query_length_adjust` in the `explain` structure.

-The Swirl score is just that: a score.
+The SWIRL score is just that: a score.
 The higher a score is, the more contextually relevant the result is.
 Scores aren't comparable between queries or results.

 *Tip: to translate a result score to a confidence score, take the #1 result as 1.0, and then divide subsequent results by the score for that result to calculate the confidence.*

-Swirl reports the `swirl_rank`, from 1 to N, where N is the total number of results.
-Swirl also includes the `searchprovider_rank`, which is the result rank assigned by the source.
-This makes it easy to compare what Swirl viewed as relevant compared to what each SearchProvider did.
+SWIRL reports the `swirl_rank`, from 1 to N, where N is the total number of results.
+SWIRL also includes the `searchprovider_rank`, which is the result rank assigned by the source.
+This makes it easy to compare what SWIRL viewed as relevant compared to what each SearchProvider did.

 In the event of a relevancy tie, the `date_published` and `search_provider` rank are used as additional sorts, to break it.

 {: .highlight }
-In Swirl 2.5, result processing was separated into two passes.
+In SWIRL 2.5, result processing was separated into two passes.
 The `SearchProvider.result_processors` runs first, followed by the `Search.post_result_processors` which adjusts length and finalizes.
 As a result of this change, the revised `CosineRelevancyPostResultProcessor` must be added *last* in the `Search.post_result_processors` list.
 For example:

 ``` json
     "result_processors": [